ZFaraz09/shop-live1/README.md

 ﻿# shop-live1
- this is a place where you enjoy shopping anything
+ this is a place where you enjoy shopping anything!